Skip to content

 Troyes (35 minutes), Aube

-The Clos de Beaurepaire in Grand Est (Aube) is this list's capacity outlier at 360 seated, with a 19th-century dovecote, a 700-square-metre elm-and-chalk barn, and a 3-hectare parkland.
-The agricultural restoration is substantial, the dovecote and elm-wood barn were repurposed from working agricultural use rather than built as wedding-event spaces.
-18 bedrooms sleep 55.
-Couples planning extended-family weddings or 200-300 guest weekends find this list's only large-scale option here at €7,900 starting price.
-Couples planning extended-family weddings or 200-300 guest weekends with non-wedding events Friday and Sunday find this list's only large-scale option here at accessible mid-range starting price.
+The Clos de Beaurepaire in the Aube (Grand Est) seats 360, at the large end of the farmhouse range, with a 19th-century dovecote, a 700-square-metre elm-and-chalk barn, and 3-hectare parkland.
+The agricultural restoration is substantial: the dovecote and elm-wood barn were repurposed from working use rather than built as event spaces.
+Eighteen bedrooms sleep 55.
+A €7,900 starting price makes it an accessible option for couples planning extended-family weddings or 200-300 guest weekends with non-wedding events on Friday and Sunday.

 Why We Love It